On the Implicit Bias in Deep-Learning Algorithms: Implicit bias in regression

 On the positive side, in single-neuron ReLU networks the implicit bias can be expressed approximately, within a factor of $2$, by the $\ell_2$ norm.
 Namely, let $\bw^*$ be a zero-loss solution with a minimal $\ell_2$ norm, and assume that gradient flow converges to some zero-loss solution $\bw(\infty)$, then $\norm{\bw(\infty)}_2 \leq 2 \norm{\bw^*}_2$ \citep{vardi2021implicit}.

 For two-layer Leaky-ReLU networks with a single hidden neuron, an explicit expression for $\calr$ was obtained in \cite{azulay2021implicit}.
 However, if we replace the Leaky-ReLU activation with ReLU, then the implicit bias is not expressible by any non-trivial function, similarly to the case of a single-neuron ReLU network \citep{vardi2021implicit}.
+A possible approach to circumvent this negative result it to make some assumptions on the training dataset.
+In \cite{boursier2022gradient}, the authors showed that if the training examples are orthogonal, then gradient flow on two-layer ReLU networks, under certain assumptions on the initialization, converges to a zero-loss solution that minimizes the $\ell_2$ norm of the parameters.

 The results on implicit bias in matrix factorization might suggest that there is a certain tendency towards rank minimization in deep learning with the square loss.
 However, the authors in \cite{timor2022implicit} showed that gradient flow is not biased towards rank minimization of the weight matrices in ReLU networks, at least in the simple case of two-layer networks and small datasets.\footnote{We remark that \cite{timor2022implicit} showed a certain tendency towards rank minimization in deep networks trained with the square loss using weight decay, or with the logistic loss.}